runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aelfae.md

 Among all the Daal'fae, the Lion Tribes have the fewest animal features in their humanoid form.
 Their body appears entirely human, apart from a lion tail and claw-like nails.
 They have a human face, with a broad, blunt nose, leonine eyes, and ears that are halfway between human and lion.
-While they have quite dark skin like most southern 'daal, their entire body is covered in short, light-colored fur, which gives them them a paler complexion than most other daal'fae.
+While they have quite dark skin like most southern 'daal, the majority of their body is covered in short, light-colored fur, which gives them them a paler complexion than most other daal'fae.
+Their dark skin is exposed on the inside of their ears, nose, and eyelids, the soles of their feet and hands, and their nether regions.
 Male lion 'fae have a lion-like mane, while female lion 'fae have the same short fur on their head as on the rest of their body, giving them the appearance of baldness.

 Like the cervid 'fae, the lion tribes are matriarchal.
 However, they are not nomadic, instead keeping to an established territory.
 This area will include some form of permanent settlement,